CAUXlab/IntegrAlign/README.md

 --namesAnalysisArea - Name(s) of the Analysis areas in the annotations files.

+<u>Important:</u> If you have multiple analysis areas (e.g., Tumor and Margin Invasion), the tool will compute the intersection of these areas after alignment across panels.
+Since annotations may not perfectly overlap between panels, this could lead to the exclusion of cells located at the boundaries between regions (often the most biologically relevant cells).
+To prevent this, consider creating a unified (global) analysis area annnotation that encompasses all regions of interest to ensure no important cells are excluded.

 --panels - Panel names.

 --output - Path to the main output folder.